Chapter 12. Sound and smoke

 I've checked a few, including OpenSL, OpenAL, irrKlang, SFML, FMOD, PortAudio, SDL2, etc. Many of them, despite their own claims, are not truly cross-platform (or I couldn't get them to run), some are not even "audio APIs" but multimedia device interfaces .
 And most of them are huge and heavy.

-I continued searching and finally came across miniaudio.h by David Reid, which well deserves to be #1 in relevant Google searches (I lost too much time checking other useless or misleading options).
+I continued searching and finally came across miniaudio.h by David Reid, which well deserves to be #1 in relevant Google searches (I lost too much time checking other less suitable options).
 A single h-file 2-level API.
 Nice, compact and convenient.
 Only the samples list confused me a bit.
 The correct sample to start with is "Engine Hello World", NOT a "Simple Playback".

 On my side it's implemented in MySound class.
 Extra parameters in my calls allow to regulate volume and pitch of the sound.